Latest News

 Many European officials, however, say that it is unrealistic to expect Ukraine to become a full member of the EU in the next few year, despite the fact that a date 2027 had been penciled in a 20 point peace plan which was discussed between the United States and Russia.
 The EU requires that each of its 27 members ratify the accession, which could pose significant obstacles.

-Merz's plan was described as an effort to find a compromise between Ukraine's current candidate status and a rapid accession.
+Merz's plan was described as a compromise between Ukraine's status as a country that is currently a candidate and its current position as a country.
 Ukraine hopes to begin negotiations in two months on six areas of EU accession, known as "clusters".

-Merz, in a letter sent to EU officials and reported on by the Daily Telegraph, said he would share his idea with other European leaders.
-He suggested the formation of a taskforce?to work out the details.
+Merz, in a letter sent to EU officials and reported on by, said he would discuss his idea of an "associate membership" for Ukraine with other European leaders.
+He suggested creating a taskforce to finalise details.

-The proposal included "a political commitment" to apply to Ukraine the mutual assistance and defense clause of the EU to provide a?security guarantee, as well as giving Ukraine a nonvoting associate member of the European Commission, nonvoting representatives in the European Parliament and gradual access the EU budget.
+The proposal included "a political commitment" to apply to Ukraine the mutual assistance and defense clause of the EU, as well as giving Ukraine a nonvoting associate member of the European Commission, nonvoting representatives in the European Parliament and gradual access the EU budget.

-Diplomats in Brussels have reacted cautiously to Merz’s proposal.
-They noted that the status of “associate” member doesn't exist and it could require?changes in EU treaties.
-Some diplomats in Brussels reacted cautiously to Merz's proposal, noting that?the status of "associate" member does not exist and could require?changes to EU treaties.
+Some diplomats in Brussels responded with 'caution' to Merz’s proposal.
+They noted that the status of a "sociate member" does not exist and would require a change to EU Treaties.
+Some diplomats in Brussels reacted with?caution to Merz's proposal, noting that the status of "associate" member does?not exist and could require changes to EU treaties.

-Some diplomats have noted that the German proposal can be viewed as a simple effort to accelerate Ukraine's development.
+Some diplomats say that the German proposal can be viewed as a simple effort to accelerate Ukraine's progress.

 (source: Reuters)